Permethrin Cream 5% for Scabies

 How Well It Works

-Research has shown permethrin to be more effective than lindane, without the risk of rare yet severe side effects.3 A single application of permethrin cream (Elimite) cures most scabies infestations.
+Research has shown permethrin to be effective.2 A single application of permethrin cream (Elimite) cures most scabies infestations.
 Itching usually decreases significantly within 24 hours, though some itching is common for up to several weeks after treatment.

 People who have crusted (Norwegian) scabies (rare) may need to apply the medicine several times.
-It may be necessary to follow the initial permethrin treatment with other scabies medicines (such as ivermectin, lindane, or sulfur) to cure this form of scabies.
+It may be necessary to follow the initial permethrin treatment with other scabies medicines (such as ivermectin or sulfur) to cure this form of scabies.

 See Drug Reference for a full list of side effects.
 (Drug Reference is not available in all systems.)